Last updated on December 18th, 2019

 Use Social Media

 You can know about their different social, educational, financial, and other backgrounds.
 Also, you will know which type of art the people are liking more these days.
-Then, create art more to increase sales.
+Then, create more art to increase sales.
+You can leverage social media as a designer and know about your buying audience.

 Similarly, use the power of Twitter to reach out to the audience and find out which are the set of artists whom you can target.
 Social media is also helpful to know who are the business owners interested in your graphic design services.